-Council is proposing to increase user charges for residual waste at each of the four resource recovery parks to reflect the actual cost of handling the waste and disposing of it at the Oamaru Refuse Transfer Station.
+From 1 July 2018, Council will increase user charges for residual waste at each of the four resource recovery parks to reflect the actual cost of handling the waste and disposing of it at the Oamaru Refuse Transfer Station.
 This will lift the level of operational cost recovery closer to Council's policy.

-The proposed increase under this option would be from \$65 per m3 to \$120 per m3, which would result in cost recovery of approximately 25-30% (assuming that volumes of residual waste received at the recovery parks remained relatively consistent with current volumes).
+The increase from \$65 per m3 to \$120 per m3 is expected to result in cost recovery of approximately 25-30% (assuming that volumes of residual waste received at the recovery parks remained relatively consistent with current volumes).
+While this is lower that Council's policy of 40-60%, it acknowledges the challenge of providing easily accessible services in these remote locations.